babel/website/website/versioned_docs/version-7.0.0/plugin-transform-typescript.md

 `boolean`, defaults to `false`

+Forcibly enables `jsx` parsing.
+Otherwise angle brackets will be treated as typescript's legacy type assertion `var foo = <string>bar;`.
+Also, `isTSX: true` requires `allExtensions: true`.

 ### `jsxPragma`

 `string`, defaults to `React`

 Replace the function used when compiling JSX expressions.

-This is so that we know that the import is not a type import, and should not be removed
+This is so that we know that the import is not a type import, and should not be removed.

 > You can read more about configuring plugin options [here](https://babeljs.io/docs/en/plugins#plugin-options)